google/WebFundamentals/src/_langs/en/tools/setup/device-testing/remote-debugging.markdown

 layout: article
 title: "Access Your Site From Devices Using Remote Debugging"
 seotitle: "Access Your Development Site From Devices Using Remote Debugging"
-description: "Web content behaves differntly on mobile than on desktop.
+description: "Web content behaves differently on mobile than on desktop.
 Debug live content on your device from your development machine using remote debugging."
-introduction: "Web content behaves differntly on mobile than on desktop.
+introduction: "Web content behaves differently on mobile than on desktop.
 Debug live content on your device from your development machine using remote debugging."
 authors:
   - megginkearney
 article:
   written_on: 2015-04-14
-  updated_on: 2015-04-14
+  updated_on: 2015-04-22
   order: 2
 collection: device-testing
 key-takeaways: